moabzomg/Azul/README.md

 # AI

 My so-called AI is a naive random number generator trying their best to get as many points as it can with some while loops and if-then-else, calculating the value of each move and select the valid move with maximum value.
-I like the game tree idea in !(https://domwil.co.uk/posts/azul-ai/), but my AI is nowhere near of that guy, only my AI run faster and I can test my program with a computer to see if the gameplay is valid.
+I like the game tree idea from [Dom Wilson](https://domwil.co.uk/posts/azul-ai/), but my AI is nowhere near of that guy, only my AI run faster and I can test my program with a computer to see if the gameplay is valid.

 # How to Play